hortonworks/cloudbreak/README.md

 * develop it independently from this repository
 * have an independent CLI tool that can be invoked without the top level CLI
 ```

+## Functional Testing

+This repository contains also functional tests for CB-CLI (in End to End and Integration suites).
+* You can read more about these and how to run at [tests folder README](tests/README.md)
+* You can find the project at [tests folder](tests)